-Mammoth Lakes is a local responsibility area and is served by the Mammoth Lakes Fire Department.
+Mammoth Lakes is a local responsibility area and is served by the Mammoth Lakes Fire Protection District.
 Governance is provided by a five-member Board of Fire Commissioners, and an appointed Fire Chief that serves at the will of the board.
-The department's boundaries are coterminous with the Town of Mammoth Lakes boundaries; the one exception is Mammoth Yosemite Airport, which is in the town but not the department's boundaries.
+The department's boundaries are coterminous with the Town of Mammoth Lakes boundaries; the one exception is Mammoth Yosemite Airport, which is in the Town but not the department's boundaries and is serviced by Long Valley Protection District.
 The department has two stations and eight full-time staff in addition to a larger part-time and volunteer force.
-This page intentionally left blank.